rumya0/Yelp-BA/README.md

 The median age of cambridge population is around 30 years.

-This is the list of the top 15 cities with the highest number of restaurants in the YELP dataset and the median age of their population:
+This is the list of the top 15 cities with the highest number of restaurants in the TopTierRestaurant dataset and the median age of their population:

 Cities (median age, years)
 1. Las Vegas (~38)